Did you know that you can navigate the posts by swiping left and right?

 Come to think of it, I just realised I had the dream just after Elon made his announcement of the Tesla humanoid robot!
 But of course!
 Elon was our last line of defence against these human-hating-but-most-times-useful beings!

-Of course these laws introduces some limits that may lower the efficiency of robots such as the ability of self-driving cars to communicate and coordinate their navigation, so there is a tradeoff.
+Of course these laws introduce some limits that may lower the efficiency of robots such as the ability of self-driving cars to communicate and coordinate their navigation, so there is a tradeoff.
 I acknowledged that even in my half-asleep state while scribing the laws in my notebook.
 So we will have to figure out a away to balance the tradeoffs especially by varying the parameters in the laws.

 Phew!
 Now we can all have a good sleep knowing our grandkids will be safe from these evil beings (are they though?).